goranferbisek/docker-snippets/README.md

 # -e for environment options (PASSWORD is mandatory with mysql)
 ```

-## Display information about hte container
+## Display information about the container
 ```bash
 docker inspect container-name
 ```